About Me

 Hello, I am Herman Mak (麥翰文).

-I am currently a PhD candidate in theoretical and numerical fluid mechanics and aeroelasticity at École polytechnique and ONERA - The French Aerospace Lab.
-I am deeply interested in uncovering the fascinating secrets of turbulence, aerodynamics, and their interaction with transportation (ground/air/space), renewable energy infrastructure, or any other parts of our built environment.
+I am a fluid dynamics engineer with a doctoral-level research background in theoretical and numerical fluid mechanics and aeroelasticity at École polytechnique and ONERA - The French Aerospace Lab.
+I am deeply interested in uncovering the fascinating secrets of turbulence, aerodynamics, and their interaction with transportation (ground/air/space), infrastructure, or any other parts of our built environment.
 I also have a wider interest in the social sciences and how the human world works.
 I therefore like to apply creative, critical, interdisciplinary, detailed thinking in everything I approach.
 Please find below a short overview of my education and experience so far, or alternatively view my full CV here.

 Other Skills